•

 The Wright Institute (Berkeley, California)

-Originally from New England, I started visiting the Bay as a teenager, to spend time with relatives in Berkeley, Richmond, and San Francisco.
+Originally from New England, I began visiting the Bay as a teenager, to spend time with relatives in Berkeley, Richmond, and San Francisco.
 I lived in Scotland and Germany before settling in the Bay in 2002.
 In addition to family and my friends, it is the diversity of this area that has kept me here, calling it home.